We create optimised shift operations to the exact needs of each of your departments.

 Our courses provide you with the opportunity to make an impact on both your own and your organisation’s future. θ Whatever department you work in, our courses cover the common problems associated with managing operations. θ The courses are challenging but we hope our presentation is both enjoyable and beneficial to your management development. θ You will have access to your selected courses(s) for a full year so you can return to them whenever you need to refresh your experience.

-We are often asked: what is it that we actually do?
-Well, we work with the world’s leading companies to set up their Shift Operations to match their workloads.
-Most workloads vary with time: 1.
+Workloads are hardly ever simple but are often made to fit into established preconceptions.
+Most workloads vary with time and they need constant attention to keep them optimised: 1.
 There are annual variations where the workload goes up and down on a seasonal basis.
 2. There are weekly variations where weekdays and weekends have different workloads.
 3. There are daily variations where the work changes over the 24-hours.
 4. There are unpredictable workloads that vary randomly.
 5. There are the one-off workloads that occur during the day, or for a day, or a week.
 We create shift operations that match these exacting requirements.
-Well, what we do is to organise how a shift operation runs so that it becomes self-contained.
+Creating a perfect shift operation is never going to be a simple task.
 There are 12 steps in the process and these are: 1.
 We create the perfect shift pattern that works for you.
 2. We analyse your workload so that the operation does what it is supposed to do 3.
 We set up a Holiday Management Plan so staff holidays are no longer a problem 4.
 We show you how we do it all so you can do it yourself in future 5.
-We show you how to run the shift pattern to make life easy for you and the staff 6.
-We organise cover for absences so they aren’t a problem 7.
+We show you how to run the shift pattern 6.
+We analyse and organise cover for absences 7.
 We make sure you can include training so you are future proofed 8.
 We set up the plans for a reward structure that works for everyone, the company and the staff 9.
 We organise the negotiations between you and the unions and staff 10.
 We set up the migration plan to move staff onto the new operation.
 11. We set up new terms of employment 12.
-We are always available to give help and advice
+We can set up the right shift allowances for any shift operation

 C-Desk Technology

-Who benefits?
-Industry Automation & Robotics Lean & Continuous Improvement Supply Chain & Logistics Pharma Printing Quality & Safety Packaging Control Rooms Police & Security Utilities Power, Water, Phone Tourism & Hospitality Hospitals & Universities Government
+Who uses shifts?
+Industry Automation & Robotics, Lean & Continuous Improvement, Supply Chain & Logistics, Pharma, Printing, Quality & Safety, Packaging, Control Rooms, Police & Security, Utilities, Power, Water, Phone, Tourism & Hospitality, Hospitals & Universities, Government agencies.